 Additional Questions section

 Once you've filled in all of the relevant fields above, you're given the opportunity to add questions to the application form for the role.

 You're free to ask as many questions as you like and can choose from seven different types:

 - Short Text - e.g. "Have you got any prior experience in this type of role?" with a smaller text box nudging towards a shorter answer

 - Long Text - e.g. "Have you got any prior experience in this type of role?" with a larger text box nudging towards a longer answer.

 - 'Yes/No' questions - e.g. "Do you have a relevant professional qualification", presenting the applicant with only two options - Yes or No.

 - Multiple choice questions - e.g. "Please let us know which of the following coding languages you are proficient in", presenting the applicant with several options to select.

 Once you've added any questions you'd like to ask prospective candidates, you're ready to post your job.
-Please click the green 'Create Job' button at the bottom of the form to proceed - doing so will create the job, publish it on your careers portal and will create an application form allowing prospective candidates to apply for the role.
+Please click the green 'Update' button at the bottom of the form to proceed - doing so will create the job, publish it on your careers portal, and will create an application form allowing prospective candidates to apply for the role.